GameAnalytics/python-style-guide/README.md

 Each chapter takes the form of a list of rules, followed by subsections of clarifications for each rule.

-Finally, there are sometimes good reasons for breaking the rules, so use your best judgement, but make sure that your reason is actually good.
+Finally, there are sometimes good reasons for breaking the rules, so use your best judgement.

 ## Style
 1. PEP8 is **law**, never break PEP8.
 Only exception is: